-(3) An under-serviced area licensee shall provide telecommunication services, including voice over internet protocol services, in respect of the 50 area to which the licence applies.
+(3) An under-serviced area licensee shall provide any telecommunication services, including voice over internet protocol services, fixed-mobile services and public pay telephones, in respect of the area to which the licence applies.

-(4) Under-serviced area licences granted by the Minister shall become effective after 7 May 2002.
+(4) Under-serviced area licences granted by the Minister shall become 10 effective after 7 May 2002.

 (5) All under-serviced area licences granted under this section shall be issued on materially the same terms and conditions.
-55

-(6) Under-serviced area licensees may by agreement obtain interconnection to the networks of public switched telecommunication service licensees if such agreement complies with-
+(6) Under-serviced area licensees may by agreement obtain interconnection to the networks of public switched telecommunication service 15 licensees and mobile cellular operators, and through the national longdistance telecommunication service of a public switched telecommunication service licensee to the international telecommunication gateway of a carrier of carrier's licensee, if such agreement complies with-

-- (a) section 43 and any regulations prescribed to give effect to that section; and - (b) the prescribed terms and conditions, including price, in terms of which under-serviced area licensees may obtain such interconnection.".
+- (a) section 43 and any regulations prescribed to give effect to that section; 20 and - (b) the prescribed terms and conditions, including price, in terms of which under-serviced area licensees may obtain such interconnection.".

-(a) by the substitution in subsection (1) for paragraphs (a) and (b) of the following 10 paragraphs:
+(a) by the substitution in subsection (1) for paragraphs (a) and (b) of the following paragraphs:

-"(a) A person providing a telecommunication network for purposes principally or integrally related to the operations of such person (hereinafter referred to as a private telecommunication network), shall, notwithstanding the provisions of sections 32(1) and 33(1) and regardless of whether or not such network is utilised by means of telecommunication facilities made available by Telkom, or the second national operator, not require a licence except as contemplated in paragraph (b).
+(a) A person providing a telecommunication network for purposes principally or integrally related to the operations of such person (hereinafter referred to as a private telecommunication network), shall, 30 notwithstanding the provisions of sections 32(1) and 33(1) and regardless of whether or not such network is utilised by means of telecommunication facilities made available by Telkom, or the second national operator, not require a licence except as contemplated in paragraph (b).

-(b) (i) [A] Notwithstanding subparagraph (ii), a private telecommunication network licence shall, subject to the regulations, be required for 20 the provision of a private telecommunication network, where such network is interconnected to the telecommunication system of Telkom or any other person providing a public switched telecommunication [network] service.
+(b) A private telecommunication network licence shall, subject to the 35 regulations, be required for the provision of a private telecommunication network, where such network is interconnected to the telecommunication system of Telkom or any other person providing a public switched telecommunication [network] service."; 40